aalemayhu/cantera/README.md

 these ones:

 - Transitions between view controllers.
-- User toggles the favourite buttton.
+- User toggles the favourite button.

 It would have been cool to show different views based on the `ad-type`, maybe icons like FINN does?
 I tried hard to avoid adding any third party dependency,